vishnusureshperumbavoor/vsp-bot/README.md

 module.exports = biodata;
 ```
-4. Create a file called test.js and test the code
+Create a file called test.js and test the code
 ```sh
 const vspbot = require('./index');
 console.log(vspbot);
 ```
-5. Run test file
+Run test file
 ```sh
 node test.js
 ```
-6. Publish the package
+Publish the package
 you should have an account on [npmjs.com](https://www.npmjs.com/) for this.
 ```sh
 npm login
 ```
 Provide your NPM username, password, and email when prompted. <br><br>
-7. Publish the package
+Publish the package
 ```sh
 npm publish
 ```
-your publish package will be now visible at the profile section of your npm account <br><br>
+Your publish package will be now visible at the profile section of your npm account

-8. Updating the package
+Updating the package
 * Make the desired changes to the code in index.js.
 * Update the version number in package.json.
 * Publish the updated package using npm publish.